 We need to advance more information to doctors so that they can make better decisions about patient diagnoses and treatment options while understanding the possible outcomes and costs for each.
-The value of machine learning in health care is its ability to process large datasets outside the scope of human capabilities, and then reliably transforms the analysis of the data into clinical insights that help doctors plan and provide care, which ultimately leads to better outcomes, costs lower than care, and increasing patient satisfaction.
+The value of machine learning use cases in health insurance is its ability to process large datasets outside the scope of human capabilities, and then reliably transforms the analysis of the data into clinical insights that help doctors plan and provide care, which ultimately leads to better outcomes, costs lower than attention, and increasing patient satisfaction.

 Applied Machine Learning in Health Services:

 Machine learning in medicine recently made headlines.
-Google has developed a machine learning algorithm to help identify cancer tumours on a mammogram.
-Stanford uses deep learning algorithms to identify skin cancer.
+Google has developed a machine-learning algorithm to help identify cancer tumors on a mammogram.
+Stanford uses deep learning for healthcare algorithms to detect skin cancer.
 A JAMA article recently reported the results of a deep machine learning algorithm capable of diagnosing diabetic retinopathy in retinal images.
 It is clear that machine learning places another arrow in the vibration of clinical decision making.

-On Health Catalyst, we use proprietary platforms to analyze data and return it in real time to doctors to assist in clinical decision making.
-At the same time a doctor looks at the patient and includes symptoms, data, and test results into ESDM, there is a learning machine behind the scenes seeing everything about the patient, and encouraging the doctor with information that is useful for making a diagnosis, ordering a test, or suggesting preventive filtering.
+On Health Catalyst, we use proprietary platforms to analyze data and return it in real-time to doctors to assist in clinical decision making.
+At the same time, a doctor looks at the patient and includes symptoms, data, and test results into ESDM, there is a learning machine behind the scenes seeing everything about the patient, and encouraging the doctor with information that is useful for making a diagnosis, ordering a test, or suggesting preventive filtering.
 In the long run, the capability will reach all aspects of medicine when we get integrated data that is more useful.
-We will be able to combine larger data sets that can be analyzed and compared in real time to provide all types of information to providers and patients.
+We will be able to combine more massive data sets that can be analyzed and compared in real-time to provide all types of information to providers and patients.

 Ethics of Using Algorithms in Health:

 Healthcare needs to move from thinking about machine learning as a futuristic concept to seeing it as a real-world tool that can be used today.
-If machine learning has a role in health care, then we must take an additional approach.
-We have to find special use cases where machine learning capabilities provide value from certain technological applications (eg, Google and Stanford).
+If machine learning has a role in health care, then we must take a new approach.
+We have to find individual use cases where machine learning capabilities provide value from specific technological applications (e.g., Google and Stanford).
 This will be a step-by-step path for incorporating more analytics, machine learning, and prediction algorithms into everyday clinical practice.